Israeli military urges full evacuation of Gaza City ahead of expanded military operation

 “I was held captive by Hamas for 498 days and was released in a deal in February,” Iair Horn, whose brother, Eitan, is still in captivity, told the Knesset's Foreign Affairs and Defense Committee.
 “If I was released through a deal, then apparently that’s the right way to free the rest of the hostages who remain.”

+UN says it costs at least $1000 to evacuate to southern Gaza

-The United Nations humanitarian agency said many families can't evacuate even if they want to, because displacement sites are overcrowded and because it can cost more than $1,000 to move to southern Gaza, a prohibitive cost for many.
+The United Nations humanitarian agency said many families can't evacuate even if they want to, because displacement sites are overcrowded and because it can cost more than $1,000 in transportation and other costs to move to southern Gaza, a prohibitive amount for many.

 A U.N. initiative to bring temporary shelters into Gaza said that more than 86,000 tents and other supplies were still awaiting clearance to enter Gaza as of last week.